A cat that has been declawed no longer has claws which can mean it is more difficult for the cat to dig in the litter.

 Declawing may sound to some as though it is removing the claws from a cat, however it is far more than that.
 It is amputation of the claw and surrounding bone.

 To put this in human perspective, it would be like cutting our fingers off at the knuckle.
 This can cause problems with balance, walking and running and leaves the cat unable to defend itself.

-Cats use their claws to cover eliminations.
-Having no claws to do this is just sad for the cat.
+Cats use their claws to help cover eliminations.
+Having no claws to do this is sad for the cat.

 We greatly narrowed the field for this review as the problem and the litter type is specific to cats that have been declawed.

 The litters reviewed also make good choices for cats that have not been declawed so if you have a declawed cat and a cat that has not been declawed they can both use the same litter.

 We highly recommend Fresh News Cat Litter for declawed cats post surgery or when paws are in the healing stages.
 It will lessen the chance of an infection developing as there are no fine particles with this litter.
 Many people use this as an everyday litter and 92% of reviewers would recommend this litter to others.